 Cashews

 Note: Some care must be taken in preparing cashews.
-They will become slimy and develop a disagreeable taste if allowed to soak too long or dry out too slowly, perhaps because they come to us not truly raw but having already undergone two separate heatings.
-You may dry them in a 200 to 250 degree oven-the enzymes have already been destroyed during processing.
+They will become slimy and develop a gross taste if allowed to soak too long or dry out too slowly, which is why the oven method is preferred for activating cashews.

 Macadamia Nuts